HumanSignal/label-studio/docs/source/guide/ml.md

 You can use an ML backend to integrate your model development pipeline with your data labeling workflow.
 There are several use cases, including:

-- Pre-annotate data with a model
-- Use active learning to select the most relevant data for labeling
-- Interactive (AI-assisted) labeling
-- Model fine-tuning based on recently annotated data
+- **Pre-annotate/autolabel data:** Let ML/AI models predict labels autonomously, which can then be reviewed by human annotators.
+- **Interactive labeling:** Integrate ML models into the platform to help humans label or annotate large datasets more efficiently and accurately.
+- **Model evaluation and fine-tuning:** Labelers review and analyze the model outputs to assess model accuracy and optimize performance.

 For example, for an image classification task, the model pre-selects an image class for data annotators to verify.
 For audio transcriptions, the model displays a transcription that data annotators can modify.

+Once a model is connect, the way it works is:

+1. A user opens the task.
+2. Label Studio sends the request to ML backend.
+3. The ML backend responds with its prediction.
+4. The prediction is loaded into the Label Studio UI and shown to the annotator.

+If you just need to load static pre-annotated data into Label Studio, running an ML backend might be overkill for you.
+Instead, you can [import preannotated data](predictions).

 !!! info Tip
     You can use [Label Studio Enterprise to build an automated active learning loop](https://docs.humansignal.com/guide/active_learning.html) with a machine learning model backend.
 If you use the open source Community Edition of Label Studio, you can manually sort tasks and retrieve predictions to mimic an active learning process.

-If you just need to load static pre-annotated data into Label Studio, running an ML backend might be overkill for you.
-Instead, you can [import preannotated data](predictions).

 ## Set up an example ML backend